R.G. Barry Corporation

 R.G.
 Barry Corporation, stylized RG Barry, is a developer and marketer of footwear, handbags, and foot care products.
 It was founded by Florence Melton, Aaron Zacks, and Harry Streim in 1947 in Columbus, Ohio.
 Headquartered in Pickerington, Ohio, RGB is a consumer-driven, multi-channel, digitally-led brand management platform developed to accelerate growth and innovation for lifestyle consumer brands.
-More commonly known for their lifestyle brands, Bagggallini and Dearfoams which focus on functional handbags and cozy slippers.
+More commonly known for their lifestyle brands, Baggallini and Dearfoams which focus on functional handbags and cozy slippers.
 While changing the standards for comfort, RGB also focuses on becoming an earth-first brand through their biodegradable brand Planet A, and innovations such as REGNR8.

 History

 In the 1940s, Florence Melton had developed a removable shoulder pad.
 She, her husband Aaron Zacks, and businessman Harry Streim started a business called Shoulda-Moulders Co, and worked on developing slippers, bathrobes, and pillows.
 In 1947, the company was renamed to R.G.
 Barry, which was named after their children: Richard Streim, Gordon Zacks and Barry Zacks.
 In 1949, R.G.
 Barry released Angel Treads, the first foam-cushioned, washable slipper, as one of their featured products.
 The Dearfoams slipper brand was introduced in 1958.
 Following the launch of Dearfoams, R.G.
 Barry added operations in Puerto Rico, Tennessee, Texas, North Carolina, and New York, in an effort to boost company business.

 R.G.
 Barry went public in 1962, and was listed in the American Stock Exchange.
 In 1965, Gordon Zacks became the company president, In 1974, they sold the Mushrooms brand sandals and footwear.
 They were the subject of a trademark lawsuit with Mushroom Makers, which sold women's sportswear.
 Sales of Mushrooms were reported to have peaked at $120 million in 1978.
 The company would later sell the Mushroom brand to United States Shoe Corporation in 1982.

 In 1979, Gordon Zacks became Chairman of the Board and CEO Following a reorganization effort in the 1980s, Dearfoams launched a line of men's slippers and redesigned its women's line with an emphasis on “giftability” R.G.
 Barry also broadened its retail distribution, branching out from department stores to mass merchandisers like Kmart and Wal-Mart.
 The company launched a series of television commercials promoting Dearfoams.
 In 2004, Zacks stepped down from his position due to disappointing sales.
 The company had also closed its plants in Mexico.
 Thomas von Lehman served as the interim CEO, and in 2006, Greg Tunney, formerly with Phoenix Footwear, became the new CEO.
 In February 2008, the company switched its listings from American Stock Exchange to NASDAQ.